What to do with cradle cap

 Using a gentle shampoo.

 Keep in mind that even after your baby has gotten over a case of cradle cap the scalp is always sensitive.
 Look for shampoos, cleansers and lotions that are made for baby’s sensitive skin.
-Baby Dove offers two great cleansing options: Rich Moisture Shampoo and our Fragrance Free Sensitive Moisture Tip to Toe wash.
-To lock in moisture after the bath try our lotions – available in delicately scented Rich Moisture or Fragrance Free Sensitive Moisture Lotion
+Baby Dove offers two great cleansing options: our Rich Moisture Hypoallergenic Wash and our Fragrance Free Moisture Hypoallergenic Wash.
+To lock in moisture after the bath try our lotions – available in delicately scented Rich Moisture or Fragrance Free Moisture Hypoallergenic Lotion

 Allow the skin to heal.